cs020/Shuyan-Chen/index.md

 Thanks to all the generous support from Prof. L.K.
 Chen, I am currently focusing on Photovoltaic-Based Visible Light Communication (PV-VLC) researches.
 Besides PV-VLC, I am also highly interested in designing real-time FPGA communication systems and analog circuits for signal linaerization.

 ### Codes
-Real-Time system codes will be avaliable to public when it is applied to some researches.
+Real-Time FPGA system codes are currently in private usage and will be avaliable to public when it is applied to some researches.
 Hopefully it won't take too long.

 ### Publication
 #### Journal